Solving Elliptic Optimal Control Problems via Neural Networks and Optimality System: Abstract

 \section{Abstract}

-In this work, we present and analyze a numerical solver for optimal control problems (without / with box constraint) for linear and semilinear second-order elliptic problems.
-The approach is based on a coupled system derived from the first-order optimality system of the optimal control problem, and applies physics informed neural networks (PINNs) to solve the coupled system.
-We present an error analysis of the numerical scheme, and provide $L^2(\Omega)$ error bounds on the state, control and adjoint state in terms of deep neural network parameters (e.g., depth, width, and parameter bounds) and the number of sampling points in the domain and on the boundary.
+In this work, we investigate a neural network based solver for optimal control problems (without / with box constraint) for linear and semilinear second-order elliptic problems.
+It utilizes a coupled system derived from the first-order optimality system of the optimal control problem, and employs deep neural networks to represent the solutions to the reduced system.
+We present an error analysis of the scheme, and provide $L^2(\Omega)$ error bounds on the state, control and adjoint in terms of neural network parameters (e.g., depth, width, and parameter bounds) and the numbers of sampling points.
 The main tools in the analysis include offset Rademacher complexity and boundedness and Lipschitz continuity of neural network functions.
-We present several numerical examples to illustrate the approach and compare it with three existing approaches.\\ \textbf{Key words}: optimal control, physics informed neural network, error estimate, elliptic problem
+We present several numerical examples to illustrate the method and compare it with two existing ones.\\ \textbf{Key words}: optimal control, neural network, error estimate, elliptic problem